 It is the same story with ecommerce fraud.
-A recent study we co-published with Kount and Modern Retail uncovered that 33% of surveyed brands and retailers answered “I don’t know” when asked which type of ecommerce fraud their company experienced the most in 2020.
+A study we co-published with Kount and Modern Retail uncovered that 33% of surveyed brands and retailers answered “I don’t know” when asked which type of ecommerce fraud their company experienced the most in 2020.

 Brands and merchants need full visibility into the health of their ecommerce operation to strategically scale and grow revenue.
 If your current ecommerce platform does not generate detail reports mapped to workflows, cannot provide cohort data to help illustrate trends over time or cannot offer a granular view to grow your business, it is time to migrate.

 To excel in the competitive ecommerce space, brands and merchants need a platform that will not hamper progress with constant downtime, excessive bugs or a convoluted interface.
 But a true partnership goes beyond the actual platform.
 Consider switching providers if you are not getting the support and expertise needed to gain the most value from your ecommerce platform.
 Warning signs of inadequate support include help tickets that take weeks for a resolution, an outsourced support department or in a worst-case scenario — no support department at all.

 A truly reliable team will listen to your sales objectives or other goals, then guide you with expert consultation.
 They will take the time to understand your business needs and help you use the ecommerce platform to achieve those objectives using a tailored approach.